altfndata/handbags_dataset_realtime_historical_sales/README.md

 # Global Luxury Handbag Sales Dataset
-## Comprehensive Market Intelligence for the World's Most Coveted Accessories
+## Comprehensive Market Intelligence on Sales of Handbags

 ---

-## Executive Summary

 Access the most comprehensive and meticulously curated dataset of global luxury handbag sales, covering transactions from the world's most prestigious brands.
 This institutional-grade dataset provides unparalleled insight into a $50+ billion market segment, delivering the granular transaction data essential for investment analysis, market research, and strategic decision-making in the luxury goods sector.